ARISE® Gambling Intervention

 Process addictions tend to increase over time.
 At first, the addiction appears to be just for fun.
 There seem to be no negative consequences to the Person of Concern or other members of the family.
 However, despite the growing concerns the addictive individual experiences, it may feel impossible to quit.

-Gambling addiction is often expensive and can endanger many aspects of a person’s life.
-For example:
+Gambling addiction is often expensive and can endanger many aspects of a person’s life such as:

 - financial stability